-Another key difference is that venture capital investments most often come from institutions while seed funding typically comes from individual investors, such as angel investors, crowdfunding and even friends and family.
+Another key difference is that venture capital investments most often come from institutions while seed funding typically comes from individual investors, such as angel investors, crowdfunding, and even friends and family.

 What are Seed Investors?

-Since Angel Investors will typically reject 75% (or more) of the investment proposals they receive, you want to have your act together before you approach them.
-Angel Investors not only have money, but they often have plenty of experience as well, so if you are able to acquire funding from an Angel Investor, you’ve instantly improved your chances of success.
+Since angel investors will typically reject 75% (or more) of the investment proposals they receive, you want to have your act together before you approach them.
+Angel investors not only have money, but they often have plenty of experience as well, so if you are able to acquire funding from an angel investor, you’ll instantly improve your chances of success.
 You better believe investors are going to do everything in their power to get a return on their investment, and they wouldn’t have made the investment in the first place if they didn’t think they could.

 What is a Seed Round?